cmudig/AutoProfiler/README.md

 ## Install

-To instally locally use pip and then open a jupyter notebook and the extension will be running.
+To instally locally use pip and then open jupyter lab and the extension will be running.
 ```bash
 pip install -U digautoprofiler
 ```

+Please note, AutoProfiler only works in [JupyterLab](https://jupyter.org/install) with version > 3.

 ## Try it out